jaandrle/submodule_gulp/README.md

 # submodule_gulp
-Gulp utils – primary use as `git submodule`
+Gulp utils – primary use as `git submodule`.

 ## Use in your repo
 **Use**: